effepivi/ICP3038/Labs/12-Motion-detection-and-tracking/README.md

 - Copy the two functions to your own program:
     - `Mat cleanBinaryImage(const Mat& aBinaryImage, int elementSize = 5)`, and
-    - `Mat getForegroundMask(const Mat& aBackground, const Mat& aNewFrame, int aThreshold)`,
+    - `Mat getForegroundMask(const Mat& aBackground, const Mat& aNewFrame, int aThreshold = 128)`,
 - In the `main` function, you need most of the rest of the code:
     - Open the `VideoCapture`,
     - Create the windows (optional),